Krzychu-Z/network-programming/README.md

 # network-programming
-repository with dockerised architecture for network programming labs
+Repository with dockerised architecture for network programming labs

+Basic client-server architecture used in studying TCP/UDP and other networking-related topics